Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Design of

 \subsection{Consistent}

-For consistency, the outputs of each attack module within a risk are the inputs to the metrics module.
-For a given risk, each attack or defense takes a model and other hyperparameters as input, except the poisoning attack (\ref{poison}) which uses a dataset as input.
-The only requirement is that the model is a PyTorch \texttt{nn.Module}.
-This allows \method to be plugged into any PyTorch pipeline.
+Each risk in \method follows a uniform interface: attacks and defenses take a PyTorch \texttt{nn.Module} and hyperparameters as input (except poisoning attacks, which operate on datasets), and their outputs serve as inputs to the corresponding metrics.
+This consistent design allows \method to integrate seamlessly into any PyTorch pipeline.

-Furthermore, \method provides many helper functions to setup an end-to-end pipeline.
-These include data loading, model initialization, training, and evaluation.
-All helper functions, attacks, and defenses in \method have default values that give reasonable results, assuming a VGG model architecture and the CelebA or CIFAR10 dataset (described in Section~\ref{sec:experiment}).
+Furthermore, \method offers helper functions for setting up an end-to-end pipeline, including data loading, model initialization, training, and evaluation.
+Each helper function, along with every attack and defense, provides default values that yield reasonable results when used with a VGG architecture on \celeba or \cifar.